Dropbox Software Engineer Interview: The Full Process, Decoded

 The domain expert Dropbox sends is exactly this relaxed.

 For senior roles, the bar is full autonomy: you unblocked yourself, you made the hard calls, you own the outcome.
-L4 and above should expect questions about stakeholders and business impact, not just the technical choices.
+IC-4 and above should expect questions about stakeholders and business impact, not just the technical choices.

 Pick the project where you made the most decisions.
 Not the most impressive one you happened to be standing near.